 INH: Daily dosing, 10-15 mg/kg.
 Twice a week dosing, 20-30 mg/kg.
 The 24-hour maximum dose is 300 mg.

-Children with suspected or confirmed pulmonary tuberculosis or tuberculous peripheral lymphadenitis who live in settings with low HIV prevalence or low resistance to isoniazid and children who are HIV-negative can be treated with a three-drug regimen (INH, rifampicin, and pyrazinamide) for 2 months followed by a two-drug (INH and rifampicin) regimen for 4 months using the aforementioned doses/dosing schedule.82
+Children with suspected or confirmed pulmonary Tuberculosis or tuberculous peripheral lymphadenitis who live in settings with low HIV prevalence or low resistance to isoniazid and children who are HIV-negative can be treated with a three-drug regimen (INH, rifampicin, and pyrazinamide) for 2 months followed by a two-drug (INH and rifampicin) regimen for 4 months using the aforementioned doses/dosing schedule (WHO, 2014).

-Children with suspected or confirmed pulmonary TB or tuberculosis peripheral lymphadenitis and/or children who have extensive pulmonary disease, living in settings where the prevalence of HIV is high and/or where INH resistance is high should be treated with the aforementioned four-drug/two months, two-drug/four months regimen.82
+Children with suspected or confirmed pulmonary TB or tuberculosis peripheral lymphadenitis or children who have extensive pulmonary disease, living in settings where the prevalence of HIV is high or where INH resistance is high should be treated with the aforementioned four-drug/two months, two-drug/four months regimen (WHO, 2014).

-Infants aged 0–3 months with suspected or confirmed pulmonary tuberculosis or tuberculous peripheral lymphadenitis should be treated with regimens that were previously outlined.
-Dose adjustments may be needed, and these should be determined by a clinician who is experienced in managing pediatric tuberculosis.82
+Infants aged 0–3 months with suspected or confirmed pulmonary Tuberculosis or tuberculous peripheral lymphadenitis should be treated with previously outlined regimens.
+Dose adjustments may be needed, and these should be determined by a clinician who is experienced in managing pediatric Tuberculosis (WHO, 2014).

-Children with suspected or confirmed pulmonary tuberculosis or tuberculosis peripheral lymphadenitis living in settings with a high HIV prevalence or who have a confirmed HIV infection should not be treated with intermittent regimens twice-weekly or thrice-weekly regimens.
-If the child does not have an HIV infection and DOT can be done, a thrice-weekly regimen can be used.82
+Children with suspected or confirmed pulmonary tuberculosis or tuberculosis peripheral lymphadenitis living in settings with a high HIV prevalence or who have a confirmed HIV infection should not be treated with intermittent regimens, twice-weekly or thrice-weekly regimens.
+If the child does not have an HIV infection and DOT can be done, a thrice-weekly regimen can be used (WHO, 2014).

-Children who are being treated for drug-susceptible TB do not need to take pyridoxine.83
+Children treated for drug-susceptible TB do not need to take pyridoxine (Adams & Starke, 2019).

-Treatment of children who have MDR-TB is essentially the same as it is for adults,66,83 but there are several considerations to keep in mind when treating children for MDR-TB.
+Treatment of children with MDR-TB is essentially the same as it is for adults, but there are several considerations to consider when treating children for MDR-TB (WHO, 2019).

-Either the short duration or the long duration of treatment can be used, but there is less clinical experience with the shorter duration.66 Bedaquiline can be used in children down to six years of age, and delamanid in children down to three years of age.66 Amikacin and streptomycin are ototoxic and nephrotoxic, and they should be given to children who have MDR-TB only if there is no other option, monitoring for otic and renal adverse effects cannot be done, and the TB strain the child has is susceptible to these drugs.66,83
+The short or long duration of treatment can be used, but there is less clinical experience with the shorter duration (WHO, 2019).
+Bedaquiline can be used in children under six and delamanid at three years of age (WHO, 2019).
+Amikacin and streptomycin are ototoxic and nephrotoxic, and they should be given to children who have MDR-TB only if there is no other option, monitoring for otic and renal adverse effects cannot be done, and the TB strain the child has is susceptible to these drugs (WHO, 2019).

 Treatment of children who have or are suspected of having latent TB is not significantly different from the treatment for adults.
-If the diagnosis of latent TB is made, there are four treatment regimens that can be used.80,84 There is no evidence that any one regimen is superior to another, so the clinician should use the approach that is likely to promote adherence is the least toxic to the child.
-Daily pyridoxine supplementation for children taking INH is not needed unless the child is exclusively breastfed, the child has an HIV infection and is symptomatic, he/she has a milk/meat deficient diet, or if the child had a nutritionally deficient diet.84
+If the diagnosis of latent TB is made, four treatment regimens can be used (Carvalho et al., 2018).
+There is no evidence that any regimen is superior to another, so the clinician should use the approach that is likely to promote adherence and is the least toxic to the child.
+Daily pyridoxine supplementation for children taking INH is unnecessary unless the child is exclusively breastfed, has an HIV infection and is symptomatic, he/she has a milk/meat deficient diet, or if the child had a nutritionally deficient diet (Adams & Starke, 2018).

-INH and rifampin: INH is given at 10 to 15 mg/kg a day, the daily dose should not exceed 300 mg.
-Rifampin is dosed at 10 to 20 mg/kg a day, the daily dose should not exceed 600 mg.
+INH and Rifampin: INH is given at 10 to 15 mg/kg a day, and the daily dose should not exceed 300 mg.
+Rifampin is dosed at 10 to 20 mg/kg daily, and the daily dose should not exceed 600 mg.
 The duration of therapy is three months.

-INH and rifapentine: INH is given once a week for three months at a dose of 15 mg/g.
+INH and rifapentine: INH is given once a week for three months at 15 mg/g.
 The dose should be rounded up to the nearest 50 or 100 mg, and the daily dose should not exceed 900 mg.
-The rifapentine dose depends on patient weight, and it is given once a week for three months, DOT is preferred for this approach.
+The rifapentine dose depends on the patient's weight and is given once a week for three months.
+DOT is preferred for this approach.

 Rifampin: 10 to 20 mg/kg a day for four months.
 The daily dose should not exceed 600 mg.

 The IRGA is positive.
-The CXR and liver function tests are normal as is her visual acuity, and the patient does not have hepatitis B or C, or HIV, and she is not pregnant.
-The infectious disease specialist is consulted again, and because of the patient's place of origin and because it is possible that she had close contact with someone who may have had active TB, she is at risk for progression of her (likely) latent TB to the active disease.
+The CXR and liver function tests are normal, as is her visual acuity, the patient does not have hepatitis B or C or HIV, and she is not pregnant.
+The infectious disease specialist has consulted again, and because of the patient's place of origin and possibly close contact with someone who may have had active TB, she is at risk for progression of her (likely) latent TB to the active disease.
 Rifampin, 10 mg/kg taken once a day for four months, is prescribed.
 The patient is evaluated monthly at the clinic, and at the end of the drug therapy, there is no clinical evidence that she has active TB.

-A 19-year-old male self-refers to an emergency room complaining of cough, fever, and night sweats, duration approximately two weeks.
-The patient has PMH of alcohol abuse and IV drug use, he has a chronic hepatitis C infection (untreated), he is taking ART for his HIV infection, and he is currently homeless.
+A 19-year-old male self-refers to an emergency room complaining of cough, fever, and night sweats, duration of approximately two weeks.
+The patient has PMH of alcohol abuse and IV drug use, a chronic hepatitis C infection (untreated), is taking ART for his HIV infection and is currently homeless.
 The patient is admitted to the hospital, placed in a private room, and standard and respiratory precautions are put in place.

-Because there is a high index of suspicion that the patient has active TB, an empiric regimen of INH, ethambutol, rifampin, and pyrazinamide is suggested as well as a daily supplement of pyridoxine.
-Because the patient is on ART, a clinical pharmacologist is consulted prior to beginning the TB drug therapy to determine what doing adjustments should be made in the TB drug therapy and the ART and if rifampin can be used.
-A sputum culture confirms the presence of TB, and drug susceptibility determines that the patient does not have MDR-TB or XDR-TB, and drug therapy is started.
+Because there is a high suspicion that the patient has active TB, an empiric regimen of INH, ethambutol, Rifampin, and pyrazinamide is suggested as well as a daily supplement of pyridoxine.
+Because the patient is on ART, a clinical pharmacologist is consulted before beginning the TB drug therapy to determine what adjustments should be made in the TB drug therapy and the ART and if Rifampin can be used.
+A sputum culture confirms the presence of TB, drug susceptibility determines that the patient does not have MDR-TB or XDR-TB, and drug therapy is started.
 It is decided to delay treatment of his hepatitis C for the time.
 The public health department is notified of the case, and efforts are made to locate people who had contact with the patient and would be at risk for transmission of TB.
-The patient's condition stabilizes, two AFB smears are negative, and he is discharged to a supervised living.
+The patient's condition stabilizes, two AFB smears are negative, and he is discharged to supervised living.
 DOT at a local health clinic is arranged.

 Tuberculosis is increasingly uncommon in the United States.
-However, recent immigrants, people infected with HIV, the elderly, and people with certain risk factors are susceptible to developing primary disease or reactivation of latent TB, and some of these populations (e.g., the elderly, people with medical risk factors) are increasing each year.
-Elimination of TB depends on targeted screening for latent TB, strict adherence to drug regimens, and the proper use of infection control techniques for hospitalized patients who have TB.
-If screening, treatment, and infection control are done properly, TB could be effectively eliminated.
+However, recent immigrants, people infected with HIV, the elderly, and people with certain risk factors are susceptible to developing primary disease or reactivation of latent TB.
+Some of these populations (e.g., the elderly and people with medical risk factors) are increasing yearly.
+Elimination of TB depends on targeted screening for latent TB, strict adherence to drug regimens, and the proper use of infection control techniques for hospitalized patients with TB.
+TB could be effectively eliminated if screening, treatment, and infection control are done properly.